-In addition to the vacation leave provided above, employees shall be granted twenty-four (24) hours of personal leave each calendar year.
+In addition to the vacation leave provided above, employees shall be granted thirty-six (36) hours of personal leave each calendar year.
 These hours will be accrued and received by each employee in the first paycheck of the calendar year.
 The hours must be used within the calendar year or forfeited at the end of the year; no hours will be carried over to the following calendar year.

 Employees who are out on a leave of absence without pay at the beginning of the calendar year will receive a prorated amount of personal leave hours based upon their return to work.
-An employee returning during the first quarter of the calendar year will receive twenty-four (24) hours of personal leave.
-An employee returning during the second quarter of the calendar year will receive eighteen (18) hours, and an employee returning during the third quarter of the calendar year would receive twelve (12) hours.
+An employee returning during the first quarter of the calendar year will receive thirty-six (36) hours of personal leave.
+An employee returning during the second quarter of the calendar year will receive twenty-seven (27) hours, and an employee returning during the third quarter of the calendar year would receive eighteen (18) hours.
 An employee who does not return until the fourth quarter of the year will receive no personal leave that year.

-New employees hired during the year will receive personal leave as follows: employees with a start date during the first quarter of the calendar year will receive twenty-four hours, employees with a start date during the second quarter of the calendar year will receive eighteen hours, and employees with a start date during the third quarter of the calendar year will receive twelve hours.
+New employees hired during the year will receive personal leave as follows: employees with a start date during the first quarter of the calendar year will receive thirty-six (36), employees with a start date during the second quarter of the calendar year will receive twenty-seven (27), and employees with a start date during the third quarter of the calendar year will receive eighteen (18).
 Employees with a start date during the last quarter of the calendar year will not receive any personal leave for that year.

-Personal leave hours must be used first during the calendar year for any time off from work before an employee may use either vacation leave or compensatory time.
+Personal leave hours should be used first during the calendar year for any time off from work before an employee may use either vacation leave or compensatory time.
 An employee shall follow the same procedure for requesting use of personal leave as vacation leave.
 Personal leave hours will be maintained in a separate leave bank for each employee and will not count towards the accrual maximums specified above in Section 2.